MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyRoleManagementPolicy.md

   - `[IsOrganizationDefault <Boolean?>]`: This can only be set to true for a single tenant-wide policy which will apply to all scopes and roles.
 Set the scopeId to / and scopeType to Directory.
 Supports $filter (eq, ne).
   - `[LastModifiedBy <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
   - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
 Supports $expand.
   - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is created.
 One of Directory, DirectoryRole.
 Required.

-EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule\[]>: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
 For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
 Supports $expand.
   - `[Id <String>]`:
   - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.